-60.3 Additional matters
+64.4 Additional matters

-- (a) Nothing in this clause will diminish the existing arrangements relating to the granting of paid leave for HSUWA business. - (b) An employee will not be entitled to paid leave to attend HSUWA business other than as prescribed by this clause. - (c) The provisions of this clause will not apply to special arrangements made between the Employer and HSUWA which provide for unpaid leave for employees to conduct HSUWA business. - 60.4 The provisions of this clause will not apply when an employee is absent from work without the approval of the Employer.
+- (a) Nothing in this clause will diminish the existing arrangements relating to the granting of paid leave for HSUWA business. - (b) An employee will not be entitled to paid leave to attend HSUWA business other than as prescribed by this clause. - (c) The provisions of this clause will not apply to special arrangements made between the Employer and HSUWA which provide for unpaid leave for employees to conduct HSUWA business.

+64.5 The provisions of this clause will not apply when an employee is absent from work without the approval of the Employer.

-61. TRADE UNION TRAINING LEAVE
+65. TRADE UNION TRAINING LEAVE

-- 61.1 Subject to the provisions of this clause: - (a) the Employer will grant paid leave of absence to employees who are nominated by the HSUWA to attend short courses relevant to the employee's employment or the role of the HSUWA workplace representative, conducted by or on behalf of the HSUWA; and - (b) a paid leave of absence will also be granted to attend similar courses or seminars as from time to time approved by agreement between the Employer and HSUWA. - 61.2 An employee will be granted up to a maximum of five days' paid leave per calendar year for trade union training or similar courses or seminars as approved.
-However, leave of absence in excess of five days and up to 10 days may be granted in any one calendar year provided the total leave being granted in that year and in the subsequent year does not exceed 10 days.

-61.3 Payment and days in lieu

-- (a) Leave of absence will be granted at the Base Rate of Pay and will not include shift allowances, penalty rates or overtime. - (b) Subject to subclause 61.3(a), Shift Workers attending a course will be deemed to have worked the shifts they would have worked had leave not been taken to attend the course. - (c) Where a Public Holiday or rostered day off falls during the duration of a course, a day off in lieu of that day will not be granted. - 61.4 The granting of leave pursuant to the provisions of subclause 61.1 is subject to the operation of the organisation not being unduly affected and to the convenience of the Employer. - 61.5 Applications for Trade Union Training Leave - (a) Any application by an employee will be submitted to the Employer for approval at least four weeks before the commencement of the course, provided the Employer may agree to a lesser period of notice. - (b) All applications for leave will be accompanied by a statement from the HSUWA indicating that the employee has been nominated for the course.
-The application will provide details as to the subject, commencement date, length of course, venue and the provider of the course. - 61.6 A qualifying period of 12 months in Government employment will be served before an employee is eligible to attend courses or seminars of more than one half day duration.
-The Employer may, where special circumstances exist, approve an application to attend a course or seminar where an employee has less than 12 months' Government service. - 61.7 Expenses and travelling time - (a) The Employer will not be liable for any expenses associated with an employee's attendance at trade union training courses. - (b) Leave of absence granted under this clause will include any necessary travelling time in normal working hours immediately before or after the course.
+- 65.1 Subject to the provisions of this clause: - (a) the Employer will grant paid leave of absence to employees who are nominated by the HSUWA to attend short courses relevant to the employee's employment or the role of the HSUWA workplace representative, conducted by or on behalf of the HSUWA; and - (b) a paid leave of absence will also be granted to attend similar courses or seminars as from time to time approved by agreement between the Employer and HSUWA. - 65.2 An employee will be granted up to a maximum of five days' paid leave per calendar year for trade union training or similar courses or seminars as approved.
+However, leave of absence in excess of five days and up to 10 days may be granted in any one calendar year provided the total leave being granted in that year and in the subsequent year does not exceed 10 days. - 65.3 Payment and days in lieu - (a) Leave of absence will be granted at the Base Rate of Pay the employee would have received had they not been on leave. - (b) Shift Workers attending a course will be deemed to have worked the shifts they would have worked had leave not been taken to attend the course, and payment for such leave will include shift penalties. - (c) Where a Public Holiday or rostered day off falls during the duration of a course, a day off in lieu of that day will not be granted. - 65.4 The granting of leave pursuant to the provisions of subclause 65.1 is subject to the operation of the organisation not being unduly affected and to the convenience of the Employer. - 65.5 Applications for Trade Union Training Leave - (a) Any application by an employee will be submitted to the Employer for approval at least four weeks before the commencement of the course, provided the Employer may agree to a lesser period of notice. - (b) All applications for leave will be accompanied by a statement from the HSUWA indicating that the employee has been nominated for the course.
+The application will provide details as to the subject, commencement date, length of course, venue and the provider of the course. - 65.6 A qualifying period of 12 months in Government employment will be served before an employee is eligible to attend courses or seminars of more than one half day duration.

+The Employer may, where special circumstances exist, approve an application to attend a course or seminar where an employee has less than 12 months' Government service.

+- 65.7 Expenses and travelling time - (a) The Employer will not be liable for any expenses associated with an employee's attendance at trade union training courses. - (b) Leave of absence granted under this clause will include any necessary travelling time in normal working hours immediately before or after the course.